secworks/sha1/README.md

 ## Status ##
 ***(2014-01-29):***

+Completed the Python based functional model.
+It might need some polishing, but works and can be used to drive the RTL implementation.

 Updated the W memory scheduler to a version without circular buffer and ahead-of-use processing similar to what is used in the SHA-256 core.